 Varicose veins can cause itching, pain, cramping, and discoloration.
 Spider veins are smaller and less severe than varicose veins.
 Varicose veins are more common in women than in men, although anyone can get them.

-The most common areas for varicose veins to develop are on your legs and feet.
-The affected veins may be raised, discolored, or swollen, and some are deeper under the skin and can cause discomfort.
-Spider veins are smaller in size, closer to the surface of the skin, and can appear red, purple, or blue.
+The affected veins may be raised, discolored, or swollen, and some may be deeper under the skin and can cause discomfort.
+Spider veins are smaller in size, are located closer to the surface of the skin, and can appear red, purple, or blue.

-More rarely, sclerotherapy may be used to treat hemorrhoids.
-Sclerotherapy for the treatment of hemorrhoids is typically used when the hemorrhoids are smaller and external.
+Sclerotherapy for the treatment of hemorrhoids is typically used when the hemorrhoids are smaller and internal.
 It can also be used when the hemorrhoids bleed or when you can’t risk a surgical procedure such as a hemorrhoidectomy due to other health concerns.

 Depending on the size of the damaged veins, sclerotherapy can be used to treat varicose and spider veins in the following areas: